 Can my thesis chair be a faculty member who is not part of BSBS?

 If your thesis project is related to biomedical science or biotechnology but your faculty mentor is not a member of the Burnett School, you will need to identify a BSBS faculty member to co-chair your HIM committee.
-Since your faculty mentor is outside the BSBS, the third member of your HIM committee may either be in or outside BSBS.
+Paperwork that requires the chair signature (registration forms, etc.) will also be signed by the co-chair.
+Since your primary faculty mentor is outside the BSBS, the third member of your HIM committee may be from any division within BSBS.
+Note that the Medical Education and Internal Medicine units of the College of Medicine are not part of BSBS; you will need to identify a BSBS co-chair if your primary mentor holds an appointment in one of these units.

 Can my thesis chair be a non-tenure track faculty member of the BSBS?